quentin23soleil/mobile-technical-test/README.md

 ### Level 2: display a car details

-When a driver click on a car, we want to display a second view with more details.
+When a driver clicks on a car, we want to display a second view with more details.
 Mockup #2 gives you an idea of what we would like to see.

 ![Mockup #2](details.png?raw=true "Mockup #2")